 DAY 1: MONTREAL TO MONT TREMBLANT

-Today you’re on your way to Mont Tremblant but, if you are a cross-country skier, you may find it worthwhile to stop at St. Jerome and ski along the track bed of the former railway line known as “Le P’tit Train du Nord”.
+Begin your adventure with a drive from Montreal to Mont Tremblant.
+If you are a cross-country skier, you may find it worthwhile to stop at St. Jerome and ski along the track bed of the former railway line known as “Le P’tit Train du Nord”.
 This 200 km trail is now a “linear park” and you can ski along the trail between railroad stations.
 The trail begins at St. Jerome and ends at Mont Laurier, north of Mont Tremblant.
 There is a shuttle service available in the main centres along the route that will take you back to where you parked your RV.

 DAY 2: MONT TREMBLANT

 Mont-Tremblant is a well-known resort with runs for every ski level.
 Anchored by a picturesque village, it provides ample opportunity for shopping, dining and nightlife.